How to add a porch to a house

 Wraparound porch

-A familiar feature of Victorian mansions, these porches extend all or partly around the house, providing a great deal of space.
-Because its footprint is so large, this type of porch tends to cost more than others.
+A trademark of Victorian mansions, wraparounds extend all or partly around a house, providing ample space.
+Because their footprint is so large, these porches tend to cost more than others.
+Expect to pay anywhere from $9,350 to $39,900, according to HomeAdvisor.

 Farmer’s porch

-Characteristic of rural New England, these are long, wide porches that often run the gamut of the front of the house, although they wrap around the sides as well.
+Characteristic of rural New England, these long, deep porches run the gamut of the front of the house, and sometimes the sides as well.
 They tend to be wider than regular wraparounds, but their main identifying features are tall supportive beams or columns and scenic railings.
 Rocking chairs are optional.
+Expect to pay $8,000 to $52,000, according to HomeAdvisor.

 Screened-in porch

-Porches can be enclosed in several ways, but the most common is simply to install screens on the sides, offering some protection from bugs, critters and rain.
-This approach can make it safe to leave food on the porch or have electronics installed out there.
+Porches can be enclosed in several ways, but the most common method is to install screens on the sides.
+This way, spaces get some protection from bugs, critters and rain.
+If screening an existing porch, the average cost is $2,400, or about $3 to $5 per square foot for materials and $2 per square foot for labor.

 What does it cost to add a porch?